 You Have a Variety of Opportunities

 You might think that social workers only work in government run social services agencies, but that’s not the case.
 Graduates with this degree will be exposed to a wide range of career opportunities.
 You may find jobs in schools, hospitals, health centers, nonprofit and advocacy agencies, churches and even businesses, such as insurance companies and law firms.
+That’s a lot of career options and each one is equally interesting.
 In addition, you will have the option of being involved in direct client care, focus on policy development, or take on a supervisory position.
 Whatever your interests and skillset, you’ll find the ideal path in this field.

 Cost and Tuition of Obtaining a Social Work Degree

 Many prospective students quit their dream of earning their degree because they assume they can’t afford to go to college.
+We completely understand that concern.
 While higher education is definitely a financial commitment, you may be surprised to learn that earning your degree can be FAR MORE AFFORDABLE that you may imagine.